mariostrbac/environmental-sound-classification/README.md

 * The most important parts of the first notebook are shown in the next two code blocks.
 * The first code block contains a function that computes log-mel spectrograms from audio files.
 The computation of audio spectrograms is performed with the [Librosa](https://librosa.org/doc/latest/index.html) library and its functions for audio and music processing.
 Also, the length of the spectrogram is padded or cut off to the exactly 128 samples in the last part of the function.
-* Every example from the dataset is processed so that its output spectrogram has a shape of (128,128), where the first dimension refers to the number of Mel bands and the second refers to the length of the spectrogram.
+* Each example from the dataset is processed so that its output spectrogram has a shape of (128,128), where the first dimension refers to the number of Mel bands and the second refers to the length of the spectrogram.

 ```python
 def compute_melspectrogram_with_fixed_length(audio, sampling_rate, num_of_samples=128):